Falcons' Penix vows in post he'll never fold in face of pressure

 "Some people might think I'm crazy or say they would've quit a long time ago, but that will never be me, that ain't how I was raised," Penix wrote.
 "I'm forever going to stand 10 toes and show why my God is Almighty and will never put me in a situation that I can't get through.
 Wherever you at right now in my story, STAY THERE!
 I never needed motivation or a pat on the back!
 All I ever needed was an opportunity and as long as I got breath I got that!
 The turtle race continues."

-Penix tore his left ACL in Week 11 last November and had reconstructive surgery a few weeks later.
+Penix tore his left ACL in Week 11 in November and had reconstructive surgery a few weeks later.
 He is expected to be out at least nine months.
-Penix said in several interviews last month that he believes he will be back for Week 1.
+Penix said in several interviews last month that he believes he will be back for Week 1 of the 2026 season.

 This was Penix's third ACL surgery.
 He tore his right ACL twice in college.